cesar237/my-website/content/resume.md

 ## Summary

 I am a PhD student in Computer Science (expected Dec 2025) with expertise in **operating systems, Linux kernel scheduling, performance optimization, and heterogeneous CPU architectures**.
 Skilled in **low-level systems programming** (C/C++), benchmarking, and prototyping secure and high-performance systems, I have strong experience in leading projects, communicating technical results, and collaborating across teams.
 Seeking roles as R&D Engineer, Software Engineer, System Developer, or System Architect.

 ---

+## Publications

+- **The Impact of Kernel Asynchronous APIs on the Performance of a Kernel VPN** - *Honore Cesaire Mounah, Djob Mvondo, Julia Lawall, Yerom-David Bromberg* - Proceedings of the 18th ACM International Systems and Storage Conference (SYSTOR '25), 2025.
+[DOI](https://doi.org/10.1145/3757347.3759133)

+  **Abstract:** Linux kernel VPNs suffer from severe performance degradation under high load due to execution order inversion (EoI), a phenomenon where packet recombination functions preempt earlier pipeline stages.
+This leads to severe latency spikes and throughput reductions.
+We investigate kernel threads and workqueues as alternative kernel asynchronous APIs to address these limitations, achieving up to a 4.7x increase in throughput while reducing tail latency by 65%.
+These results demonstrate the importance of selecting appropriate kernel asynchronous APIs for kernel-level network applications.

+---